Calling all budding public service entrepreneurs

 Leading practices are evolving rapidly, with opportunities emerging fast.

-Our Academy for Public Entrepreneurship launching Autumn 2021, will bring leading thinkers and practitioners together with senior executives from across UK public services to share know-how, learning and insights into how the public service pound can be spent and invested to generate maximum impact for local economies and communities.
+Our Academy for Public Entrepreneurship launching in 2022, will bring leading thinkers and practitioners together with senior executives from across UK public services to share know-how, learning and insights into how the public service pound can be spent and invested to generate maximum impact for local economies and communities.

 The Academy for Public Entrepreneurship is delivered by the Public Service Transformation Academy in collaboration with Connected Places Catapult, and hosted in London.
 Senior managers and executives working in any public service organisation are invited to register interest.
 Group prices are available.